isc-projects/stork/doc/man/stork-server.8.rst

    ``require``
    Uses secure communication but does not verify the server's identity, unless the root certificate location is specified and that certificate exists.
-   If the root certificate exists, the behavior is the same as  in case of ``verify-ca`` mode.
+   If the root certificate exists, the behavior is the same as in ``verify-ca`` mode.

    ``verify-ca``